laryakan/excomm/README.md

 **TLDR; Right click on a ship (outside the map), select "Extended Comm" then wait things to happen**

+**Warning !
+HUD flashes may (or may not) cause an epileptic seizure, I made an alternate version with a lower calibration frequency to prevent this**

 ## Will the LRCB will get an update ?
 Maybe.
 The actual version of the LRCB know where a ship cockpit is to focus on it, but station are too large and with too many different configurations for the LRCB to target the specific room where a manager is.
 This may change in the future.